OpenVisualCloud/Immersive-Video-Sample/WebRTC-Sample/README.md

 make start
 ```

-# OWT-LINUX-PLAY
+# OWT-LINUX-PLAYER
 The OWT-LINIX-PLAYER is an immersive 360 video player on linux, with WebRTC backend.
-It supports HEVC tile decoder, ERP video rendering, and FoV feedback.
+It supports HEVC tile decoding, ERP video rendering, and FoV feedback.

 ## Operating System